Updated: Jun 14

 The 7 Pot Primo has a fruity and floral taste that is intense but also enjoyable.
 You'll also find hints of nuttiness and earthiness.
 The pepper is quite powerful though, so you'll want to be careful.
 If you're looking for a pepper that offers a lot of flavor, the 7 Pot Primo is definitely worth trying...
 Just be prepared for the heat!

 What Does it Look Like

+There are several different strains of 7 pot peppers.
+There is the Yellow, Chocolate, white, Douglah, and Pot Primo.
 The 7 Pot Primo looks a lot like other 7 pot peppers, with its long skinny tail.
 The 7 Pot Primo is typically a vibrant red color once it reaches full maturity, however, it can turn either orange or yellow.
 The pepper can also be lumpy, which is another distinctive feature.